GenderDysphoria/GenderDysphoria.fyi/public/en/biochemical-dysphoria.md

 - Distortions of distance and the size and shape of objects
 - Feeling like a passive observer in the events of your life

-If you found yourself strongly relating to The Matrix or The Truman Show, you might be experiencing derealization.
+If you found yourself strongly relating to *The Matrix* or *The Truman Show*, you might be experiencing derealization.
 This can also manifest as a feeling of otherworldliness, like you don't belong in this society.
 You're just walking around waiting for your super powers to appear, or for an owl to fly up with your letter to Hogwarts.
-As a teen I was obsessed with an episode of The Outer Limits where a boy discovers a spaceship under his house and learns that he and his parents aren't actually human.
+As a teen I was obsessed with an episode of *The Outer Limits* where a boy discovers a spaceship under his house and learns that he and his parents aren't actually human.

 DPDR sometimes comes with an emotional stunting.
 You are able to laugh and find humor, but rarely ever genuine joy.
 Moments of sadness or grief cause you to just go numb, dissociated by the event that caused it.
 This can also go in the opposite direction, where the person is under so much anxiety that their emotional response is extremely disproportionate to the catalyst, resulting in severe crying or violent outbursts from seemingly small events.

-It's important to note that DPDR is not exclusive to Gender Dysphoria.
-This condition is co-morbid with several other mental health issues, including chronic depression, obsessive compulsive disorder, and borderline personality disorder.
-DPDR should not be taken as a sign of Gender Dysphoria purely on its own, it's just a big alarm signal that something is very wrong.
+It's important to note that DPDR is not exclusive to gender dysphoria.
+This condition is comorbid with several other mental health issues, including chronic depression, obsessive compulsive disorder, and borderline personality disorder.
+DPDR should not be taken as a sign of gender dysphoria purely on its own; it's just a big alarm signal that something is very wrong.
 It's also usually pretty easy to spot externally, once you know how to watch for it.
 People with DPDR tend to have a mile long stare as they move about in the world; eyes so gloomy and dead that they look like a shell.
 One of the most common comments on transition timelines is how the eyes gain so much spark.

 ### The Ebb and Flow